Tecmo's Deception: Invitation to Darkness: Plot

 Tecmo's Deception plays out in a medieval fantasy setting.
 The player is in the role of the eldest prince of Zemekia, who is player-named.
 The prince has returned from a visit to Angelio, where he fell in love with and became engaged to Princess Fiana.
 Upon being reunited with his son, the king of Zemekia begins to announce his intention to abdicate in order to allow the player character to assume the throne and revitalize the kingdom.
-Alarmed, the court magician Zamur summons the prince's sword, causing it to kill the king before he can finish the announcement.
-The prince's younger brother, Yurias, blames the king's murder on the player character.
+Alarmed, the court magician Zamur materializes the prince's sword above, causing it to impale the king, killing him before he can formally make the announcement.
+The prince's younger brother, Yurias, blames the king's murder on the player character - thereby effectively framing him and bringing about his imprisonment.

-The player character is sentenced to death.
-Consumed with hatred not only for Yurias and Zamur for framing him, but for the entire people of Zemekia for not believing in his innocence, from the gallows he pleas for power to get revenge on the world.
-A bolt of lightning seemingly incinerates him, but in fact teleports him to the Castle of the Damned at the will of a demon named Astarte.
+The player character is found guilty and sentenced to death.
+Consumed with hatred not only for Yurias and Zamur for framing him, but for the entire people of Zemekia for being 'fickle' and not believing in his innocence, he pleads from the gallows for power to get revenge on the world.
+A bolt of lightning seemingly incinerates him, but in fact teleports him to the Castle of the Damned at the will of the demon named Astarte.
 She invites him to become the castle's new master so that he can make a deal with Satan for the power he seeks.

 Once inside the Castle of the Damned, the player character is beset by its master, Ardebaran.
 He is saved by Idorigo, a warrior seeking vengeance on Ardebaran for the murder of his friend.
 Ardebaran finds the player character again, but is caught off-guard by a trap he did not set (presumably placed by Astarte).
 The player character kills him and takes from him the ring symbolizing his contract with Satan.
-At Astarte's directions, he then captures and kills Idorigo, proving he is merciless enough to be the castle's master.
+At Astarte's directions, he then captures and kills Idorigo (who then turns on him as he, as well, is seeing 'the power'), proving he is merciless enough to be the castle's master.